mashuzza/mashuzza/README.md

 ### Hi there, curious wanderer 👋 I'm Masha!

 My portfolio is currently baking in the data oven — still rising, not quite ready to serve.
-Most of my work is locked away in private repos (top secret stuff 🕵️‍♀️), but I’ll be adding more examples soon — stay tuned!
+Most of my work is locked away in private repos (top secret stuff 🕵️‍♀️), but I’ll be adding more projects soon — stay tuned!

-In the meantime, feel free to check out the projects in the `r-projects` repo pinned below, and keep an eye out for upcoming SQL and Python examples.
+In the meantime, feel free to check out the projects in the `r-projects` and `python-projects` repos pinned below, and keep an eye out for more upcoming examples.

 Handcrafted with love, data, and maybe just a tiny bit of corgi fluff. 💛